Do I Really Need an Air Purifier?

 Neutralizing unpleasant odors

 Sometimes, life gets stinky!
 Whether you live near a gas station, you’re having landscaping work done, you have a pet, or any number of other situations, there’s a myriad of odors that can make your home a little stinky.
-Air purifiers with HEPA filters and activated carbon filters trap foul gases and particles to reduce the strength of smells in your home.
+Air purifiers with HEPA filters and activated carbon filters trap foul gasses and particles to reduce the strength of smells in your home.

 Indoor allergens like bacteria, fungi, and dust mites can trigger allergies and make it harder for you to get to sleep.
 Research shows that cleaner air actually helps you sleep better, and the little bit of white noise you can get from some of them while running certainly can't hurt.
 HEPA air purifiers are the best to use since they filter out the most allergens from your room.